wenxi77/cdc_covid_data/readme.md

 Current and historical releases are stored in the [data](./data) folder.

-## Please note that the data file for December 2020 is over 100M.
-The file is split into two parts as noted below.
-Please unzip both files and combine them for your analysis.
+## Please note that the data file for January 2021 is over 100MB size.
+Therefore, the file had to be split into three parts as noted below.
+Each file has the first record as the column header.
+Please unzip all three files and combine them for your analysis.
+I have provided three different software tools to combine this data into one file in the following directories: Batch, Python and R.  You only have to use one of these three tools, as each will provide the same functionality.
 ```
 ├── batch
 │   ├── Merge_MultipleCSV_OneCSV.bat            		    <-Batch/command prompt code to combine Multiple csv files to One CSV file.